-Daniels Orientation 2021
+Daniels Orientation 2022

 Orientation Week is your first opportunity to become involved and immerse yourself in the exciting and supportive Daniels student community.
-Through virtual events, get acquainted with your peers and the UofT facilities on fun-filled days to kick off university.
+Through virtual and in - person events, get acquainted with your peers and the UofT facilities on fun-filled days to kick off university.

 Registration information will be available during the summer.